 Whilst Cranfield itself is a quiet village, the campus and facilities onsite offer most of what you need as a student.
 We have libraries, computer rooms and study areas, so from an academic standpoint, we are covered.
 In terms of the social life, the CSA (Cranfield Student Association) and societies put on a variety of events for everyone, so there’s always something to do.
 The community feel at Cranfield is strong, where you get back what you put in, so getting involved is key to making the most of the experience.

-Alan Harrison Scholarship
+Alan Harrison Half-Fee Scholarship

-Receiving the Alan Harrison Scholarship has been a privilege and has made a significant impact on my time at Cranfield.
+Receiving the Alan Harrison Half-Fee Scholarship has been a privilege and has made a significant impact on my time at Cranfield.
 Financially, it has eased the burden of tuition fees and accommodation costs, allowing me to focus on my studies.
 Beyond that, it’s been a source of motivation, improving my confidence and reinforcing my commitment towards my career aspirations.
 For anyone from the UK, considering applying for either the LSCM or PSCM programmes in 2025/26, my advice is applying early and really highlight your passions for this industry.
 For me, the process was straightforward, and the result has proved invaluable in terms of my overall university life.
 I would really encourage any eligible students to apply, as you never know, you might just get it!

 Looking ahead for Term Two